 Fenkci V., Fenkci S., Yimazer M., Serteser M.

-• Anahtar Kelimeler: antioxidant status, oxidative stress, PCOS, cardiovascular risk, CORONARY HEART-DISEASE, HOMEOSTASIS MODEL ASSESSMENT, VITAMIN-E CONSUMPTION, INSULIN-RESISTANCE, POSTMENOPAUSAL WOMEN, ARTERY DISEASE, ANDROGEN EXCESS, OBESE PATIENTS, HYPERINSULINEMIA, ESTROGEN
+• Keywords: antioxidant status, oxidative stress, PCOS, cardiovascular risk, CORONARY HEART-DISEASE, HOMEOSTASIS MODEL ASSESSMENT, VITAMIN-E CONSUMPTION, INSULIN-RESISTANCE, POSTMENOPAUSAL WOMEN, ARTERY DISEASE, ANDROGEN EXCESS, OBESE PATIENTS, HYPERINSULINEMIA, ESTROGEN

 Objective: To determine oxidative stress by the level of protein carbonyls and total antioxidant status (TAOS), and whether oxidative stress is associated with increased risk of cardiovascular disease in women with polycystic ovary syndrome (PCOS).